At Truett McConnell University, 100% of all first time freshmen receive financial aid.

 STEP 2: Complete the Free Application for Federal Student Aid (FAFSA) each year.

-Submit the FAFSA, at www.fafsa.ed.gov, as soon after October 1 of each year for the following year of enrollment.
+After obtaining a FSA ID, submit the FAFSA, at www.fafsa.ed.gov, as soon as possible after October 1 of each year for the following year of enrollment.
 The FAFSA is required for federal grants, need-based (subsidized) federal student loans and other sources of need-based financial aid.
 Don’t forget to list Truett McConnell University’s school code number, 001597, on your FAFSA!
 If you are interested in federal loans or work-study in addition to your other financial aid, indicate this on the FAFSA.
 After the federal government processes your FAFSA, you will receive a Student Aid Report (SAR) by e-mail.
 This document indicates your Expected Family Contribution (EFC) and allows you to correct any errors that you made on the original FAFSA.

 STEP 3: TMU Admissions “Acceptance”.

 You will need to submit all documents and transcripts, needed for acceptance, to the TMU Admissions office.
 A student will be “Provisionally Accepted” until the final H.S. transcript is received.
 Financial aid can be awarded, once a student is provisionally accepted or fully accepted.

 STEP 4: Complete the TMU Financial Aid Application.